gsurrel/PortingAndroid/clone-storage.md

 The command is quite similar: read the memory, compress it.
 This writes the compressed output to the standard output, so we can redirect it to a local file.
 The `pv` par is optionnal, it's only for having feedback on the progress of the command.

 ```
-adb shell "cat /dev/block/sda | gzip -" | pv > ../phone.img.gz
+adb shell "cat /dev/block/sda | gzip -c" | pv > ../phone.img.gz
 ```

-This step is not faster than using the SD card, so same rule apply: if it is too long, wait faster!
+This step is similarly fast than using the SD card, so same rule apply: if it is too long, wait faster!

 ## Copying partition by partition, compressing it, and chunking it